Seth Rollins: Intercontinental Champion (2017–2018)

-On the December 25 episode of Raw, Rollins and Jason Jordan defeated Cesaro and Sheamus to become the new Raw Tag Team Champions.
-At the Royal Rumble on January 28, 2018, Rollins entered at #18 in the Royal Rumble match but was eliminated by Reigns.
-Right after the Royal Rumble match, Rollins and Jordan lost the tag titles to Cesaro and Sheamus, ending their reign at 34 days.
-Rollins and Jordan's tag team dissolved on February 6 after Jordan had neck surgery.

-Following this, Rollins was named as a competitor in the Elimination Chamber match to determine the #1 contender for the Universal Championship, which would take place at Elimination Chamber.
-On the February 19 episode of Raw, Rollins competed in a seven-men gauntlet match to decide who would enter the Elimination Chamber match last, where he eliminated Roman Reigns in the first and then John Cena in the second fall, before he was eliminated by Elias.
-Rollins wrestled for one hour and five minutes, which is the longest performance in a match by any wrestler in the show's history.
+On the December 25 episode of Raw, Rollins and Jason Jordan won the Raw Tag Team Championship from Cesaro and Sheamus.
+At the Royal Rumble on January 28, 2018, Rollins entered at number 18 in the Royal Rumble match, but was eliminated by Reigns.
+Right after the Royal Rumble match, they lost the titles back to Cesaro and Sheamus, ending their reign at 34 days.
+After their tag team dissolved due to Jordan having neck surgery, Rollins was named as a competitor in the Elimination Chamber match to determine the #1 contender for the Universal Championship.
+On the February 19 episode of Raw, Rollins competed in a seven-men gauntlet match to decide who would enter the Elimination Chamber match last, but was ultimately eliminated by Elias.
+Rollins wrestled for one hour and five minutes, marking the longest performance in a match by any wrestler in the show's history.
 Six days later, at Elimination Chamber, Rollins was the fifth man eliminated by Braun Strowman in the match.

-On April 8 at WrestleMania 34, Rollins defeated Finn Bálor and The Miz in a triple threat match to win the Intercontinental Championship for the first time in his career.
+At WrestleMania 34 on April 8, Rollins defeated Finn Bálor and The Miz in a triple threat match to win the Intercontinental Championship for the first time in his career.
 With his win, Rollins became the twenty-ninth Triple Crown Champion and the eighteenth Grand Slam Champion in WWE history, respectively.
-After retaining the title against The Miz in a rematch at Backlash on May 6 and Elias on June 17 at Money in the Bank, Rollins dropped the championship the following night on Raw to Dolph Ziggler after a distraction by Ziggler's ally Drew McIntyre, ending his reign at 71 days.
-Rollins failed to regain the title from Ziggler in a 30-minute Iron Man match at Extreme Rules on July 15 after interference from McIntyre, but at SummerSlam on August 19, Rollins defeated Ziggler to regain the championship after enlisting the help of a returning Dean Ambrose.
+He successfully defended the championship against The Miz at Backlash on May 6 and Elias on June 17 at Money in the Bank, before losing it to Dolph Ziggler the following night on Raw after a distraction by Ziggler's ally, Drew McIntyre, ending his reign at 71 days.
+Rollins failed to regain the title from Ziggler in a 30-minute Iron Man match at Extreme Rules on July 15 after interference from McIntyre.

+On August 19, at SummerSlam, Rollins defeated Ziggler to regain the championship after enlisting the help of a returning Dean Ambrose.
 The next night on Raw, Rollins reformed The Shield with Ambrose and Roman Reigns, preventing Strowman from cashing in his Money in the Bank contract for the Universal Championship against Reigns.
 At Hell in a Cell on September 16, Rollins and Ambrose failed to win the Raw Tag Team Championship from McIntyre and Ziggler.
 At Super Show-Down on October 6, The Shield defeated McIntyre, Ziggler and Strowman in a six-man tag team match.
 Two nights later on Raw, The Shield was defeated by the trio in a rematch, with Ambrose walking away from his teammates after their defeat.